ahbarabdellah/Complete-Dart-Course/README.md

 ### Desclaime :
 I create this course to help pepole to understand dart with concrute exmple and to test my self in one of my favorite technologies.
-This course follow an horizantal structure to made it easy for any student to understand dart.
+This course follow an horizantal structure to made it easy for any student to understand dart. to profit of this courese download those exemples and play with them in your machine

 ### What is the next STEP ?